Recent video clips and radio conversations surfaced together in one running feed.

 Senior pattern recognition, translated into usable action

-AI doesn’t fail because of the technology.
-It fails because no one is clearly responsible for how it’s used.
+AI does not fail because of the technology.
+It fails because no one is clearly responsible for how it is used.

 20+ years inside media and technology